HegemanLab/w4mclassfilter_galaxy_wrapper/README.md

 The W4M Data Subset tool selects subsets of samples, features, or data values and conditions the data for further analysis.

-- The tool takes as input the data matrix, sample metadata, and variable metadata datasets produced by W4M\'s XCMS [Smith *et al.*, 2006] and CAMERA [Kuhl *et al.*, 2012] tools.
+- The tool takes as input the data matrix, sample metadata, and variable metadata datasets produced by W4M\'s XCMS and CAMERA [Kuhl *et al.*, 2012] tools.
 - The tool produces the same trio of output datasets, modified as described below.

 This tool can perform several operations to reduce the number samples or features to be analyzed (although *this should be done only in a statistically sound manner* consistent with the nature of the experiment):

-- Samples may be selected by designating a "sample class" column in sampleMetadata and specifying criteria to include or exclude samples based on the contents of this column.
+- *Sample filtering:* Samples may be selected by designating a "sample class" column in sampleMetadata and specifying criteria to include or exclude samples based on the contents of this column.
-- Features may be selected by specifying minimum or maximum value (or both) allowable in columns of variableMetadata.
+- *Feature filtering:* Features may be selected by specifying minimum or maximum value (or both) allowable in columns of variableMetadata.
-- To exclude minimal features from consideration, features may be selected by "range of maximum intensity for each feature", i.e., by specifying the minimum permitted maximum intensity in each row of the dataMatrix (i.e., for the feature across all samples).
+- *Intensity filtering:* To exclude minimal features from consideration, a lower bound may be specified for the maximum intensity for a feature across all samples.

 This tool also conditions data for downstream statistical analysis: